aggresss/spec/IETF/RFC5109_en-US.md

 The RTP header for FEC packets is only used when the FEC are sent in a separate stream from the protected payload stream (as defined in Section 14).
 Hence, much of the discussion below applies only to that scenario.
 All the fields in the RTP header of FEC packets are used according to RFC 3550 [1], with some of them further clarified below.

-Marker: This field is not used for this payload type, and SHALL be set to 0.
+- **Marker**: This field is not used for this payload type, and SHALL be set to 0.

-Synchronization Source (SSRC): The SSRC value SHALL be the same as the SSRC value of the media stream it protects.
+- **Synchronization Source (SSRC)**: The SSRC value SHALL be the same as the SSRC value of the media stream it protects.

-Sequence Number (SN): The sequence number has the standard definition - it MUST be one higher than the sequence number in the previously transmitted FEC packet.
+- **Sequence Number (SN)**: The sequence number has the standard definition - it MUST be one higher than the sequence number in the previously transmitted FEC packet.

-Timestamp (TS): The timestamp MUST be set to the value of the media RTP clock at the instant the FEC packet is transmitted.
+- **Timestamp (TS)**: The timestamp MUST be set to the value of the media RTP clock at the instant the FEC packet is transmitted.
 Thus, the TS value in FEC packets is always monotonically increasing.

-Payload type: The payload type for the FEC packets is determined through dynamic, out-of-band means.
+- **Payload type**: The payload type for the FEC packets is determined through dynamic, out-of-band means.
 According to RFC 3550 [1], RTP participants that cannot recognize a payload type must discard it.
 This provides backward compatibility.
-The FEC mechanisms can then be

-used in a multicast group with mixed FEC-capable and FEC-incapable receivers, particularly when the FEC protection is sent as redundant encoding (see Section 14).
+The FEC mechanisms can then be used in a multicast group with mixed FEC-capable and FEC-incapable receivers, particularly when the FEC protection is sent as redundant encoding (see Section 14).
 In such cases, the FEC protection will have a payload type that is not recognized by the FEC-incapable receivers, and will thus be disregarded.

 ### 7.3.
 FEC Header for FEC Packets